buba278/dotfiles/README.md

-This is a config centered around the Fedora 42 Sway Spin.
+This is a config centered around the UEFI installed Fedora 42 Sway Spin.

 idk if you have preference for the audio stuff but i used to use playerctl and pamixer if thats still good, and brightnessctl though im on a desktop so idk if I need that